The Ultimate Guide To Call Centre Quality Assurance

 In the last decade, we have seen the introduction of dedicated team members covering roles such as quality auditing, coaching and operational management.
 As a result, there is now a growing need to define exactly who needs to see the reports and what they want to see, for example:

-For quality assurance there are broadly three main reports that you need in order to identify opportunities for improvement, trends and in support of overall performance management.
+For quality assurance there are broadly three main reports that you need to identify opportunities for improvement, trends and in support of overall performance management.

-Provide you with the ability to identify where underperformance is occurring, what teams are impacting the score, and ultimately which agents are most in need of feedback and coaching.
+Provide you with the ability to identify key performance indicators such as, where underperformance is occurring, whichteams are impacting the score, and ultimately which agents are most in need of feedback and coaching.

 Enable you to analyse performance by individual line item, so that you can focus on very specific aspects of all customer interactions such as, how many evaluations have been completed for a particular reporting period; how many times a line item was applicable; and provide you with a breakdown of how agents performed on a specific task.